|

 Ceres is about 600 miles (1000 km) in diameter

-Hundreds that are tens of miles in diameter
+Hundreds are tens of miles in diameter

-Thousands that are a few miles in diameter
+Thousands are a few miles in diameter

-An asteroid 60 miles across is 1/10th the size of Ceres, and 1/1000th the volume of Ceres, and if made of similar materials, 1/1000th the mass of Ceres.
+An asteroid 60 miles across is 1/10th the size of Ceres and 1/1000th the volume of Ceres, and if made of similar materials, 1/1000th the mass of Ceres.
 Therefore, you would need hundreds of asteroids of that size range to make a significant mass.
 The actual number is substantially less, so such asteroids only make up about 10 to 15% of the total mass.

 An asteroid 6 miles in diameter has 1/100th the diameter, and 1/millionth of the volume and mass of Ceres, so you would need hundreds of thousands of them to make a substantial mass, but there are only a few thousands in that size range, so only about 1/10th% of the mass of the asteroids in that size range.